A Marketplace for AI-Generated Adult Content and Deepfakes: Discussions

 \subsection{Gendered targeting and ethical concerns around deepfakes}

-Our analysis of deepfake bounties reveals a striking gender imbalance: targets are overwhelmingly female, with an approximate 9:1 ratio of women to men.
-Public figures---particularly actors and actresses---face heightened vulnerability to deepfake exploitation, likely due to the wide availability of their images online.
+Public figures, particularly actors and actresses, face heightened vulnerability to deepfake exploitation, likely due to the wide availability of their images online.
+Our analysis reveals a striking gender imbalance: deepfake targets are overwhelmingly female, with an approximate 9:1 ratio of women to men.
+Both of these findings are consistent with prior research identifying nearly 35 thousand publicly downloadable deepfake model variants---96\% targeting women---on Civitai, collectively contributing close to 15 million downloads since November 2022~\cite{hawkins2025deepfakes}.

-These patterns align with broader evidence that deepfake technologies disproportionately harm women and are frequently used in non-consensual or sexually exploitative contexts~\cite{laffier2023deepfakes, kira2024deepfakes, lazard2025deepfake}.
+These patterns align with broader evidence that deepfake technologies disproportionately harm women and are frequently used in non-consensual or sexually exploitative contexts~\cite{laffier2023deepfakes, kira2024deepfakes, lazard2025deepfake, chapman2024unveiling}.
 Even when requests are classified as SFW, they may still involve the generation of images without the knowledge or consent of the targeted individual.

-An additional set of cases highlights how users themselves attempt---often unsuccessfully---to navigate the ethical boundaries of deepfake requests.
+An additional set of cases highlights how users themselves attempt to navigate the ethical boundaries of deepfake requests---often unsuccessfully.
 We identify four bounties in which the targeted individual was described as the requester themselves or their spouse.
-In three cases, supporters claimed to be requesting deepfake generation of their own likeness (two SFW and one implicitly open to NSFW depictions, based on discussion context).
-In a fourth case, following public questioning of the request's ethics, the supporter asserted that the example images depicted their wife and that the request was therefore acceptable.
+In three of these cases, supporters claimed to be requesting deepfake generation of their own likeness (two SFW and one implicitly open to NSFW depictions, based on discussion context).
+In the fourth case, after users publicly questioned the request's ethics in the discussion section, the bounty supporter asserted that the example images depicted their wife and that the request was therefore acceptable.

-These cases are revealing not because they resolve ethical concerns, but because they expose unresolved tensions within the platform's governance model.
-They suggest that users may be aware of the ethical stakes and may be attempting to justify their requests in the absence of clear procedural safeguards.
+These cases expose unresolved tensions within the platform's governance model.
+They suggest that users are aware of the ethical stakes and may be attempting to justify their requests in the absence of clear procedural safeguards.
 At the same time, such claims are difficult to verify, may be misleading, and---even if truthful---do not provide any mechanism for the purportedly targeted individuals to independently confirm consent or request removal.
 Responsibility for ethical judgment is thus implicitly shifted onto users, who may lack both the tools and authority to meaningfully address consent, deception, and harm within a public, incentive-driven marketplace.